argentum-nix/assembly-cosine-calculator/README.md

 input.txt is a plain archive which should contain one line with the value of an angle to use.

-Note: the program expects the input angle to be given in degrees - it will handle degrees-to-radians convertion before applying Taylor Series expansion.
+Note: the program expects the input angle to be given in degrees - it will handle degrees-to-radians conversion before applying Taylor Series expansion.

 Example of the input archive: [input.txt](input/)